Lindca/bamazon/README.md

 # bamazon

-This program is an app that helps you keep track of products for sale and
+This program is an app that helps you keep track of products for sale and puts them in a database.
+This can be used by a customer and also by someone managing their products for sale, this can also be adapted to be used in a browser ver easily.

 ## Getting Started:
 Clone my repository to your computer and open ypour terminal then enter in one of the following: